Tangeek59/tic-tac-go/README.md

 # tic-tac-go
-A minimal tictactoe game writtent in go
+A minimal tictactoe game written in go